-When viewing a checked-out page, click the check icon in the top toolbar.
+- When viewing a checked-out page, click the More Actions menu in the page actions toolbar.

-- Output Selector: Some pages create more than one item when published, i.e. both a web page (html) and a PDF file.
-Use this dropdown to change which item is being reviewed by the checks.
+- Some pages create more than one item when published, i.e., both a web page (HTML) and a PDF file.

 - Run All: Click to run all available checks (Spelling, Links, W3C Valid, and Accessibility).